finix-payments/ios-sdk/README.md

 # ios-sdk
 Finix SDK for tokenizing cards on iOS

-1. import the Finix SDK the swift package manager
+1. add the Finix SDK
 2. import the library into the file
 ```swift
 import FinixSDK